-And if you’re just lovers there are viewpoints to watch the sunset, parks to stroll hand in hand through and an old town balconies to rival any Romeo and Juliet scene.
+And if you’re just lovers there are viewpoints to watch the sunset, parks to stroll hand in hand through and old town balconies to rival any Romeo and Juliet scene.
 There really are thousands of reasons to fall in love with Tbilisi but here are just a few.
+These are the best things to do in Tbilsi to suit any travel style!

 Tbilisi has a great foodie scene and there is something to suit every taste and budget.
 Georgian food, in general, is just amazing if a little carb heavy!
 If you’re heading to Georgia make sure you read about all the must-try foods before you go.